-While much of the focus in the aftermath of the announcement has been on bid presentations, lobbying has been going on for several years.
-The lobbying hasn’t just been a matter of convincing exco members of nations’ technical capabilities; it has also been focused on developing relationships to win votes.
+While much of the focus in the aftermath of the announcement has been on bid presentations, people seem to be forgetting that lobbying has been going on for several years.
+The lobbying hasn’t just been a matter of countries convincing ExCo members of technical capabilities; it has also been focused on developing relationships to win votes.
 Some of these relationships may be clean, and others not so clean, but the science behind relationship development is a complicated matter that has many degrees between clean and corrupt.

-Since the Panorama expose, people have focused on money exchanging hands as if money is the only currency of value in relationships and negotiations.
-But favors are also exchanged as highly valued assets in negotiations.
-While money exchanging hands is the hardest evidence of illegal activity suggesting that the integrity of a vote has been compromised, other intangible or non-immediate promises can also compromise a bidding process in the same manner.
+Since the Panorama expose, people have focused on money exchanging hands, as if money is the only currency of value in relationships and negotiations.
+Favors are also exchanged as highly valued assets in negotiations.
+While money exchanging hands is the hardest evidence of illegal activity, other intangible or non-immediate promises can also compromise a bidding process.
 An intangible or non-immediate promise can be as innocuous-seeming as, “You vote for me and we’ll support you in the next election,” or, “Vote for me and we’ll give your national federation technical and financial support to leave you with a lasting legacy in your home country.”
-Both of these scenarios plausibly leave a voting member with an increased potential for personal, financial benefit, and furthermore, have nothing to do with the technical merits of a bid.
+Both of these scenarios plausibly leave a voting member in a position to reap a spectrum of benefits, yet, on paper, have nothing to do with the technical merits of a bid.

-With few tangibles to hold on to, we’re left with a bunch of scandalous sounding allegations and random anecdotes that end in damning conclusions.
+With few tangibles to hold on to, we’re left with a bunch of scandalous-sounding allegations and random anecdotes that end in damning conclusions.
 We, the public, don’t have conclusive evidence that money exchanging hands affected the result of the 2018 and 2022 selection process.
-That’s the bad news.
-The good news is that we don’t need that evidence to know that something is rotten.
+But we don’t need that evidence to know that something is rotten.
 That’s because we know that FIFA lacks transparency.
-We know that we are mostly ignorant of the precise reasons why FIFA exco members voted the way they did, and we may never know the real reasons.
+We know that we are mostly ignorant of the precise reasons why FIFA ExCo members voted the way they did, and we may never know the real reasons.
 But we do know from most bidding processes lacking transparency, that relationships, whether open and clear or under the table, matter as much as technical reports when it comes to persuading an individual to vote for you.
 The fact that we know nothing about these relationships is the root cause of yesterday’s outburst from many on the losing sides.

 This brings us to the players.
-We should remember that exco members are people with needs and interests before they are FIFA members.
-By that I mean that you would be wrong to think that Xs and Os and a tight plan are all that matter to them.
+We should remember that ExCo members are people with needs and interests before they are FIFA members.
+By that I mean that you would be wrong to think X and O and a tight plan are all that matter to them.
 Professional negotiators know better than that.
-You can bet that bid committees were expertly compiling dossiers on the exco members, examining their strengths, weaknesses, general interests, pet projects, and any other type of information that would provide insight into a path to persuasion.
+You can bet that bid committees were expertly compiling dossiers on the ExCo members, examining their strengths, weaknesses, general interests, pet projects, and any other type of information that would provide insight into a path to persuasion.
 And if they weren’t, then you know where to start pointing fingers.